-Any of these options would kill your business.
+Any of these options would almost certainly kill your business.

 Most of the governments and businesses of the world have made this fundamental error on a colossal scale - so big that they're blind to it, and fail to even acknowledge it, never mind take responsibility for such a gross failure of judgement.

 They are dependent on the products and data formats owned, entirely, by the Microsoft Corporation.
 It would take the NZ government years to migrate from MS Office and the huge pile of applications - both "enterprise" and custom developed - that tightly integrate with it, to a non-Microsoft alternative.
 If MS Office - or MS Sharepoint, or MS Dynamics, or any one of dozens of MS applications which make up the Microsoft monoculture into which the NZ government are fully invested - suddenly succumbed to a "zero day" security flaw, for example, the entire NZ government would be completely dead in the water.
 The wheels of government would stop turning - it would be catastrophic (at least for government, and its regulatory role).
-On a smaller scale, government decision makers have perpetrated similar strategic blunders with other suppliers like SAP, PeopleSoft, Oracle, Saleforce, and are rushing headlong into repeating those same errors at maximum scale with suppliers like Apple and Google.
+On a smaller scale, government decision makers have perpetrated similar strategic blunders with other suppliers like SAP, PeopleSoft, Oracle, Salesforce, and are rushing headlong into repeating those same errors at maximum scale with suppliers like Apple and Google.

 As such, the governments and businesses of the world are, in effect, subsidiaries of the Microsoft Corporation.
 This compromises their sovereignty and ability to make the best decisions on behalf of their citizens.

 This is not an abstract threat.
 Microsoft has, in the past, threatened to "stop selling Windows in South Korea (original article)", due to a anti-competition case against Microsoft regarding bundling of various technologies in Windows.
 South Korea, realising that it was totally dependent on Microsoft technologies, realised they couldn't afford to hold the US multinational to account, so they ceased their (well justified!) case against Microsoft.